 Project Beneficiaries: Assisted Voluntarily Returnees (AVRs)

-The project addressed a total of 161 ( 110 M and 51 F ) project beneficiaries through vocational skill training and livelihood support to start their own business in Tigray region .In addition a total of 194 ( 166 M and 28 F) Beneficiaries also addressed with similar support in Amhara region.
+Scope: Provide economic, psychosocial and social reintegration services to AVRs.
+The project addressed a total of 161 (110 M and 51 F) and 277 (229 M and 48 F) project beneficiaries through vocational skill training and livelihood support to start their own business in Tigray and Amhara regions respectively.

 Donor: Plan International Ethiopia (PIE)